Sheffield Utd star Sharp left bloodied by fan attack following play-off loss to Nottingham Forest | Goal.com

 Forest won that second leg on penalties, with fans rushing the field after seeing their side seal their spot at Wembley for the finale.

-Sheffield United manager Paul Heckingbottom said after the match that Sharp was injured during the pitch invasion as the Blades legend was left bloodied.
+Sheffield United manager Paul Heckingbottom said after the match that Sharp was injured during the pitch invasion as the Blades player was left bloodied.

 Editors' Picks